guikof97/Automation_Home_Assistant_Telegram_Notify_and_Check_Offline_Cameras_Frigate/README.md

 ---

-# Home Assistant Automation: Offline Camera Notification Home Assistant and Frigate
+# Home Assistant Automation: Home Assistant Offline Camera Notification for App and Telegram

 This project is an automation for [Home Assistant](https://www.home-assistant.io/), which monitors the state of cameras configured in the system.
 It sends notifications via Telegram, the Home Assistant app, and the persistent notification interface when one or more cameras go offline.
 The automation also periodically checks if the cameras remain offline and sends notifications again until all cameras return to the online state.